CarolineBasta/Ambyint-Tech-Challenge/test-plan.md

                1. Click on the "Clear All" button

   - **Expected Result:**
-               1. All tasks are deleted and the UI reflects that no tasks exists.
+               1. All task(s) are deleted, and the UI reflects that no task(s) exists.
                2. The "You don't have any task here" message appears again.